 - 1. Name Space, Record Types

 - 2. How the DNS works

-- 3. The nslookup and dig Commands
+- 3. The nslookup Command

 - 4. Application Program Interface

 - 5. Internet Hosting, Domain Laws

 The function gethostbyname returns for a given name a pointer to a structure with information about a host: